-In Japan, the Law Concerning the Recovery and Destruction of Fluorocarbons was amended and enforced in April 2020.
+In Japan, the Act on Rational Use and Proper Management of Fluorocarbons was amended and enforced in April 2020.
 We are ensuring everyone is aware of the issuance of a copy of the recovery certificate at the time of equipment disposal and requirement to store the inspection and maintenance record for three years following the disposal of equipment in accordance with the same law.

 In accordance with fluorocarbon regulations in Europe, especially in countries like France and Italy, Daikin provides training to employees and dealers as a certification course for the acquisition of national certification in gas welding and fluorocarbon handling.

-In Asia, Oceania, and other regions, we are also conducting refrigerant recovery trainings at dealers as well as for service partners.
+In Asia/Oceania and other regions, we are also conducting refrigerant recovery trainings at sales companies as well as for service partners.

 The recovery of refrigerants requires special knowledge and skills, and Daikin Industries, Ltd. provides these through training for the sales, technical, installation, and service staff who will be recovering refrigerants.

-After one of these training programs, the technician training course, participants take a final test and if they pass are registered as refrigerant recovery technicians by the Refrigerants Recycling Promotion and Technology Center.
-In fiscal 2020, 1,081 people, mostly from dealers and installers, took the course.
+After one of these training programs, the technician training course, participants take a final test and if they pass, they are registered as refrigerant recovery technicians by the Refrigerants Recycling Promotion and Technology Center.
+In fiscal 2021, 1,603 people, mostly from dealers and installers, took the course.